 The land for 192 Commonwealth had been sold by the Commonwealth of Massachusetts at its public sale on March 2, 1872.
-Sarah Louise Hubbell either was the buyer or subsequently acquired the right to purchase the land from the successful buyer, but did not exercise the right to purchase the property during her lifetime (on occasion, the holders of the right to purchase property from the Commonwealth would wait to complete the transaction until they had built on the property).
+Sarah Louise Hubbell was the successful bidder and held a deed bond from the Commonwealth ensuring her right to purchase the lot.
+However, although she had her home built on the land, she did not take title to it during her lifetime.
 Accordingly, Sarah Louise Hubbell’s estate purchased the land from the Commonwealth on January 1, 1875, after the house had been completed and the litigation regarding her will had been resolved.

 On February 8, 1877, 192 Commonwealth was purchased from Sarah Louise Hubbell’s heirs by Mary Caroline (Rogers) Fay, the wife of Franklin Blackwood Fay.
 They previously had lived at the Hotel Vendôme.
 They also maintained a home in Manchester.